Bayon-idris/ml-from-scratch/README.md

 7. More architectures coming soon

 Each notebook builds upon concepts introduced in the previous one, moving from simple linear models to deeper neural network architectures implemented from scratch.

+---

+## Technologies

+- Python
+- NumPy
+- Matplotlib
+- Scikit-learn (evaluation utilities)

+---

+## Philosophy

+The purpose of this project is to learn **how AI models work under the hood** rather than simply using high-level frameworks.

+By implementing every component manually, from forward propagation to backpropagation, the focus remains on understanding the mathematical foundations that power modern machine learning and deep learning systems.